eo-tools/eozilla/docs/cuiman/configuration.md

         "password": "...",
         "client_id": "...",  # optional for password grant
         "client_secret": "...",  # optional for password grant
-        "access_token": "...",  # populated by `cuiman configure`
+        "access_token": "...",  # obtained by `cuiman login`
-        "refresh_token": "...",  # populated when the server returns one
+        "refresh_token": "...",  # returned by the token endpoint when available "use_bearer": True,
-        "use_bearer": True,
     },
 )
 ```

+`cuiman login` supports the OAuth2 `password` grant.
+The
+`client_credentials` grant has no interactive login step; provide its
+credentials through environment variables or direct Python configuration.
+OIDC authorization-code login is not included in this release.

 ### Auth type `api-key`